CatChenal/DU-event-transcript-demo/README_new.md

 | 16 | Hugo Bowne-Anderson, James Bourbeau | [Data Science and Machine Learning at Scale](2020/16-hugo-james-dask.md) | Cynthia |  | |
 | 17 | Carol Willing      | [Contributing to Core Python](2020/17-carol-python.md) | ? |  | |
 <!-- main_tbl_end -->

+# NEW!:
+Use the `./resources/EventManagement` [project](./resources/EventManagement/README.md) to administer or edit the events' transcripts.